 Whether experienced in a dry, wet or transitional phase, the area has always been renowned for its game viewing.
 It holds a magnetic attraction for elephants, amongst other plains game and predators.
-Large canvas-and-thatch rooms (including a family unit) face the channel, and activities vary with the changes in the landscape.
+Large canvas-and-thatch tents (including a family unit) face the channel, and activities vary with the changes in the landscape.

-INSIDER TIP: Get up close to elephants at the camp’s log-pile hide and watch as they play and quench their thirst at the small water pan.
+INSIDER'S TIP: Get up close to elephants at the camp’s log-pile hide and watch as they play and quench their thirst at the small water pan.

 Unique Selling Points

 - Exclusive access to the natural marvels of the Savute Channel

 - Good game viewing including dry-season concentrations of herds and predators

 - Diverse water- and land-based activities